Humanscale's Horizon™ LED Task Light to be Featured at 2011 ErgoExpo

 Innovative Task Light is First to Feature Thin Film LED Technology

-LAS VEGAS, November 28, 2011—Humanscale will showcase Horizon, the first task light to utilize Thin Film LED Technology, at 2011 ErgoExpo.
+LAS VEGAS, November 28, 2011—Humanscale will showcase the Horizon LED task light, which uses Thin Film LED Technology, at 2011 ErgoExpo.
 Created by award-winning designers Peter Stathis and Michael McCoy, the sleek, high-performing Horizon LED task light pairs unprecedented LED technology with visually striking aesthetics to satisfy the focused lighting needs of any environment.

-As the first task light to utilize the groundbreaking Thin Film LED Technology, Horizon overcomes the weaknesses of conventional LED task lights by offering brilliant color and excellent light distribution in a slender profile.
-Floating a radically thin sheet of light above the desktop, Horizon’s technology uses a number of high-intensity micro LEDs that surround several layers of polycarbonate and optical films to create an ultra-wide footprint of warm, glare-free light.
+As the first task light to utilize the groundbreaking Thin Film LED Technology, the Horizon LED task lightovercomes the weaknesses of conventional LED task lights by offering brilliant color and excellent light distribution in a slender profile.
+Floating a radically thin sheet of light above the desktop, its technology uses a number of high-intensity micro LEDs that surround several layers of polycarbonate and optical films to create an ultra-wide footprint of warm, glare-free light.

-Horizon’s built-in dimmer control offers seven levels of adjustable illumination, allowing users to customize light intensity according to each task and to individual preferences.
-The spherical joints in Horizon’s head and base facilitate smooth, fluid and effortless positioning.
+The Horizon LED task light’s built-in dimmer control offers seven levels of adjustable illumination, allowing users to customize light intensity according to each task and to individual preferences.
+The spherical joints in its head and base facilitate smooth, fluid and effortless positioning.
 The lamp’s head offers a full range of adjustability in all directions and variable height control for exact positioning.

 According to research at Cornell University, eyestrain is the top health-related complaint among office workers.
 Research by Brusking/Goldring shows that up to 80% of office workers experience at least one negative effect from poor lighting and 75% want more lighting control.
 By supplying the right amount of adjustable illumination for each user, task lights improve employee wellness and productivity, while reducing glare and computer vision syndrome—a condition causing eyestrain, eye fatigue, dry eyes, light sensitivity, blurred vision and headaches.

-Engineered for incredible efficiency and hassle-free operation over its life span, Horizon consumes only nine watts of power and is rated for up to 50,000 hours of use, equal to 25 years in most single-shift work environments.
+Engineered for incredible efficiency and hassle-free operation over its life span, the Horizon LED task light consumes only nine watts of power and is rated for up to 50,000 hours of use, equal to 25 years in most single-shift work environments.
 Its advanced design dramatically minimizes the number of components and simplifies disassembly—making it one of the most environmentally friendly task lights available.
-Built for sustainability, Horizon’s content is 99% recyclable.

-Horizon is now available for purchase at a U.S. list price of $475.
+The Horizon LED task light is now available for purchase at a U.S. list price of $475.

-Since its preview at NeoCon 2010, Horizon has garnered a collection of accolades that reflect its wide appeal: a Red Dot Award for Product Design; a Gold IDA Award; an FX International Interior Design Award; a Best of Boutique Award; an Interior Design Best of Year Award; a NeoCon East People’s Choice Award; a Buildings Magazine Innovations Award; and an IIDEX/NeoCon Canada Innovation Award.
+Since its preview at NeoCon 2010, the Horizon LED task light has garnered a collection of accolades that reflect its wide appeal: a Red Dot Award for Product Design; a Gold IDA Award; an FX International Interior Design Award; a Best of Boutique Award; an Interior Design Best of Year Award; a NeoCon East People’s Choice Award; a Buildings Magazine Innovations Award; and an IIDEX/NeoCon Canada Innovation Award.

 About the Designers: